juliengouban/Arduino_Uno/README.md

 Thanks to its features, such as timers, UARTs and communication interfaces, the ATmega328P is a good choice of microcontroller.

 To program the Atmega328P, we connected it to a micro-USB and an Atmega 16U2 microcontroller.
 This allows our board to be programmed directly from Arduino ide via usb.
+We've added a power LED for the Atmega328P to indicate when the microcontroller is powered up.
+There's a power connector containing +5V and +3.3V for powering external components.
+We've added a push-button on the reset so that you can manually restart the program on the Atmega328P in the event of a problem.
+We've connected a pushbutton to our board.
+This is connected to a GPIO in order to retrieve its value.
+We've added a pull-down resistor to ensure that the low state is maintained when the button is not pressed.
+We've added a LED that can be controlled from the board.The clock module, or RTC, allows you to keep the exact time in your project even when it's powered down.
+The one used in our DS1388 project.
+The 7-segment display is connected to a decoder which acts as a link between the Atmega 328P and the display.
+With this display, numbers from 0 to 9 can be displayed.
+It's a common-cathode display, so it's connected to ground.

 ![alt text 1](st2.jpg)